Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Texas has compiled an 18-17-1 record against the spread this season.

+- Xavier has compiled a 19-15-0 ATS record so far this year.

-- In the Longhorns' 36 games this season, the combined scoring has gone over the point total 16 times.
+- In the Musketeers' 34 chances this season, the combined scoring has gone over the point total 21 times.

 Texas Futures Odds